Destabilising compact warped product Einstein manifolds: Background

 \subsection{Black hole stability}

-In \cite{GH} the authors developed the stability theory of generalised Schwarzschild-Tangherlini black holes.
+In \cite{GH} the authors developed the stability theory of generalised Schwarzschild--Tangherlini black holes.
 These are metrics of the form

 where $l$ is a constant and $ds^{2}_{d}$ is the metric on a $d$ dimensional compact Einstein manifold normalised so that its Einstein constant is $d-1$.
-They found a stability criterion involving the spectrum of the Lichnerowicz Laplacian restricted to the transverse (divergence free), trace-free tensors on the Einstein manifold.
-We state their stability criterion with respect to our convention that the ordinary Laplacian has a non-positive spectrum (this is the opposite convention to that taken in \cite{GH}). \begin{definition}[Black hole linear stability \cite{GH}] Let $(M^{n},g)$ be a compact Einstein manifold satisfying $\Ric(g) =\lambda g$.
-Then the associated Schwarzschild-Tangherlini black hole is linearly unstable if the Lichnerowicz Laplacian has a transverse, trace-free eigentensor with eigenvalue $-k$ satisfying
+They found a stability criterion involving the spectrum of the Lichnerowicz Laplacian restricted to the divergence-free (called transverse in the physics literature), trace-free tensors on the Einstein manifold.
+We state their stability criterion with respect to our convention that the ordinary Laplacian has a non-positive spectrum (this is the opposite convention to that taken in \cite{GH}). \begin{proposition}[Black hole linear stability \cite{GH}] Let $(M^{n},g)$ be a compact Einstein manifold satisfying $\Ric(g) =\lambda g$.
+Then the associated Schwarzschild--Tangherlini black hole is linearly unstable if the Lichnerowicz Laplacian has a divergence-free, trace-free eigentensor with eigenvalue $-\kappa$ satisfying

-\end{definition} Note that if an Einstein metric is unstable in the Black hole sense, then it is unstable as a fixed point of the Ricci flow.
-We also note that we require genuinely trace-free perturbations in this definition rather than perturbations which are $L^{2}$-orthogonal to the metric (i.e. the integral of the trace is zero).\\ \\ In \cite{GHP}, Gibbons, Hartnoll and Pope investigated the linear stability of the B\"ohm warped product metrics.
-They proved that the B\"ohm metrics (or rather the associated black holes) on $\mathbb{S}^{3}\times \mathbb{S}^{m}$ for $m=2,3$ are unstable.
+\end{proposition} Note that if an Einstein metric is unstable in the black hole sense, then it is unstable as a fixed point of the Ricci flow.
+We also note that we require genuinely trace-free perturbations in this definition rather than perturbations which are $L^{2}$-orthogonal to the metric (i.e. the integral of the trace of the perturbation is zero).\\ \\ In \cite{GHP}, Gibbons, Hartnoll and Pope investigated the linear stability of the B\"ohm warped product metrics.
+They proved that the B\"ohm metrics (or rather the associated Schwarzschild--Tangherlini black holes) on $\mathbb{S}^{3}\times \mathbb{S}^{m}$ for $m=2,3$ are unstable.
 Their proof used the cohomogeneity one symmetry that the B\"ohm metrics exhibit.
-Our Theorem \ref{T1} is a generalisation of this result to an arbitrary warped product metric on these spaces.
-Unfortunately Theorem \ref{T3} is an asymptotic result and so one cannot conclude that the higher dimensional examples of B\"ohm metrics are unstable.
-In Section \ref{Sec:6} we explain a possible approach for proving the B\"ohm metrics are all unstable in the black hole sense.
+Our Theorem \ref{thmE} is a generalisation of this result to an arbitrary warped product metric on these spaces.